VManolas/golang-learning/theLittleGoBook/learning-go/README.md

 - This is necessary because strings are **immutable**?
 Do not change?
 Example15
 - If you iterate over a string using `range`, you’ll get `runes`, not bytes (?)
 - Example 16 - Using functions like this can help decouple code from specific implementations much like we achieve with interfaces. - ??
+- Example 17c - how are two specifically goroutines writing to the same variable?
+- Is there a smart way to handle goroutines? e.g. sync.RWMutex Is it with TDD ?
+Because we add complexity in the code that we as humans cannot track/predict its behavior in all cases.
+(Channels?)
+- Example 18a,b - rand.Int() ?
+- Example 18c - We’re pushing out 20 messages per second, but our workers can only handle 10 per second; thus, half the messagesget dropped. (??)